WebOrigami/docs/src/content/core/FunctionGraph.md

 ---
 title: FunctionGraph
-subtitle: Wraps a function and a domain as an explorable graph
+subtitle: Wraps a function and a domain as an async graph
 ---

 ## Usage